Somerset County Cricket Club: Twenty-first century

-Success has been elusive in recent years, although New Zealand born Andy Caddick and opener Marcus Trescothick have proved major pillars of the England Test team and overseas stars such as Jamie Cox have given sterling service for the club, resulting in their appearance in the NatWest Trophy final in 1999 and the C & G Trophy final in 2001 and 2002, winning in 2001 over Leicestershire.
+Somerset reached the finals of the renamed C & G Trophy final in 2001 and 2002, winning in 2001 over Leicestershire.
 In 2001, the team finished second in the first division of the County Championship, its highest-ever placing.
-But true to its contrary traditions, the county was relegated to the second division at the end of the following season.
+But the county was relegated to the second division at the end of the following season.

-Under the guidance of the Director of Cricket Brian Rose, the team has adopted a youth policy, which Rose accepts will lead to a succession of good and bad results in the short term.
-To balance the youth policy, for two seasons the club was led by high-profile overseas stars Ricky Ponting and Graeme Smith to enable coaching of the young group of players.
-In July 2005, as perhaps a portent of better times to come, the county was the surprise winner of the third Twenty20 Cup, beating Lancashire in the final at The Oval.
+Under the guidance of the Director of Cricket Brian Rose, the team adopted a youth policy and brought in overseas players Ricky Ponting and Graeme Smith to enable coaching of the young group of players.
+This led to Somerset winning the third Twenty20 Cup, beating Lancashire in the final at The Oval in July 2005.

 The 2006 season was up and down in results, but in June 2006 Rose announced the signing for six weeks of the Australian cricket team opening batsman Justin Langer, while countryman Dan Cullen was on duty with Australia A. Langer responded by hitting the highest score in the county's first-class history, but without him, the team struggled in both short and long versions of the game, failed to repeat their Twenty20 success and languished at or near the bottom of both County Championship and Pro40 second division tables.

 In 2007 Langer, having returned to the team, was named captain.
 Cameron White was the other overseas player.
 Somerset's season began brightly, including a county-record 850/7 declared against Middlesex in their first Championship match, but a few weeks later Somerset were on the wrong end of a huge total when they conceded 801/8 declared to Derbyshire.
 However, they recovered well from this setback and achieved promotion, returning to Division One of the Championship for the first time since 2002, after beating Essex at Chelmsford with five sessions to spare.
 They were also promoted to Division One of the Pro40 league.

 While 2008 was an improved season, 2009 brought marginally less success.
 Langer announced his retirement from all forms of cricket at the end of the 2009 season, making the 2009 Champions League Twenty20 in India his last competitive competition for the club.